galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > In this graph are the marker genes distinguishing cluster 0 from cluster 1, ranked based on their difference of expression of the genes between cells in both clusters.
-So MALAT1 is the most differentially expressed genes between cells in cluster 0 and cells in cluster 1, even it was not in the top marker genes for cluster 0.
+So MALAT1 is the most differentially expressed gene between cells in cluster 0 and cells in cluster 1, even though it was not in the set of  top marker genes for cluster 0.
 > >
 > {: .solution}
 {: .question}

-The marker genes distinguishing cluster 0 from cluster 1 are extracted based on the expression difference, that can be easily visualized.
+The marker genes distinguishing cluster 0 from cluster 1 are extracted based on their differences in expression, which can be easily visualized.

 > ### {% icon hands_on %} Hands-on: Plot expression difference for the marker genes distinguishing cluster 0 from cluster 1
 > 1. **Plot** {% icon tool %} with the following parameters: